nder527/nder527/README.md

 I'm a Java back-end developer with a passion for *performance engineering*.

-Some of the subjects that I'm interested in are:
+Some of the subjects I'm interested in are:
 * JVM internals
 * Tooling (e.g. async-profiler, JITWatch, JMH, JOL)
 * Linux kernel tuning